 If your child is already at secondary school and wishes to move to a different school, you will need to make an in-year application instead.

-The closing date for applications is 5pm Sunday 31 October 2021.
+The closing date for applications was 31 October 2023.

-The quickest way to make an application is online.
+The quickest way to make a late application is online.

-Some secondary schools require parents to complete a supplementary information form (SIF) in addition to the application made to the local authority.
+Some secondary schools require parents to complete a supplementary information form (SIF) in addition to the application made to the council:

 Other ways of applying

 You can apply online at any North Northamptonshire Council library.
 There will be no charge for using the computers.

 Apply by post

 You can request a paper form by contacting us.

 When you apply for a place you are asked to list 3 preferred schools in order of preference.
 Every school has a number of places available for applicants – this is the called the published admission number (PAN) for the school.
 If fewer than this number of children apply for a place at the school, all of the children will be given a place.
 If more than this number of children apply then the school uses its ‘oversubscription admission criteria’ to decide which children must be offered a place.